- Search The Registry

 Robert N. Dett

 On this date in 1882, Robert Dett was born.
-He was an African American composer, poet and pianist.
+He was a Black composer, poet and pianist.

 He was born in Drummondville, Ontario, where R. Nathaniel Dett began learning piano as a child, studying at the Oliver Willis Halstead Conservatory of Music in Lockport, New York.
 He performed at churches and hotels around Niagara Falls, New York.
 Dett published his first composition, "After the Cake Walk," for piano, in 1900.
 He also studied at Oberlin College.
 While there, he directed the choir of Mount Zion Baptist Church, composing an arrangement for violin and piano of “Nobody Knows the Trouble I’ve Seen.”